-7. The Aim and Objectives of HRSE.
+7. The Aim and Objectives of RSE

-The aim of HRSE is part of our aim to educate the complete human person.
-This is expressed in Fit for Mission?
-Schools (2009) as follows:
+The aim of RSE is part of our aim to educate the complete human person:

 The fundamental needs of the human person are the focus of Catholic education - intellectual, physical, emotional, social, and spiritual, and eschatological (Our eternal destiny).
 These fundamental needs can only be truly fulfilled through a rich and living encounter with the deepest truths about God and the human person.